schollz/schollz.github.io.source/content/post/send-a-file.md

 # [toss](https://github.com/zerotier/toss) {#toss}

-Toss is a convenient ultra-minimal command line tool to send files over LAN, WiFi, and virtual networks.
+Toss is a convenient ultra-minimal command line tool to send files over LAN.
 One of the great features though is that you can use *toss* to [stream huge files between systems](https://github.com/zerotier/toss#stream-a-huge-archive-between-systems).

 - End-to-end encryption?
 No.
 - Guarantee recipient?
 Yes.